Info

 About

-Some of our reading activities are generously funded by the Davis Humanities Institute.
+Some of our activities are generously funded by the Davis Humanities Institute.
 In past years, the group has been supported by various grants from DHI and the UC Humanities Research Institute, Irvine.
 Since 2018, we have had a fruitful “collaboratory” partnering with scholars at the University of Sydney (Aus) and inviting various collaborators from the University of California system, independent artists and activists, and scholars from around the world: Everyday Militarisms.
 We received generous grants for this partnership from the UCD Office of Research, DHI, and UCHRI.

 In addition, the group collaborates on periodic projects with scholars and artists in the University of California system, other universities, and independent of academia.
 We also collaborate with programs and departments to organize guest lectures and panels.